MachineLearningForAll/MachineLearningForAll.github.io/_posts/2024-11-28-ExplainableWeather.md

 seo_description: "Explore how explainable AI models can improve weather prediction accuracy using data from the Finnish Meteorological Institute.
 Learn about user signals and data augmentation."
 ---

-A key requirement for trustworthy artificial intelligence (AI) is its explainability to human users.
+An essential requirement for trustworthy artificial intelligence (AI) is its explainability to human users [[^1]].
-One principled approach to explainable AI is via the concept of simulatability: Roughly speaking, the better a specific human user can anticipate the behaviour of an AI, the more explainable it is (to this specific user).
+One principled approach to explainable AI is via the concept of simulatability: Roughly speaking, the better a specific human user can anticipate the behaviour of an AI, the more explainable it is (to this particular user).

-In the context of machine learning (ML), which is at the core of many current AI systems, explainability can be captured by the notion of a user signal [[^1]].
+In the context of machine learning (ML), which is at the core of many current AI systems, we can formalize explainability by the notion of a user signal [[^2]].
 The user signal is some subjective characteristic of data points.
-We can think of a user signal as a specific type of feature that a user assigns to a data point.
+We can think of a user signal as a specific feature that a user assigns to a data point.
-Formally, we denote the user signal u(x) as a function of the raw features x of a data point.
+We denote the user signal u(x) as a function of the raw features x of a data point.

 In this blog post, we explore explainable ML using a straightforward weather prediction example based